semperos/clj-webdriver/README.md

 ### Firefox Functionality

 Support for Firefox currently exceeds that for all other browsers, most notably via support for customizable Firefox profiles.
 I've included support for several of these advanced featues in the `clj-webdriver.firefox` namespace.
-Here are a few examples (borrowed from [here][wd-ruby-bindings]:
+Here are a few examples (borrowed from [here](http://code.google.com/p/selenium/wiki/RubyBindings):

 ```clj
 (use 'clj-webdriver.core)